 The testing is another huge issue.
 At the start of the year, I skipped over technical wording or specific paragraphs in the textbook reckoning that an actual understanding of place value was more important than knowing whether the format was standardised or expanded, or that I could explain the Scientific Process without referring to the long winded example in the book.
 Then the end of unit tests rolled around, and of course the example in the book was about the experiment from the book, and the maths questions were along the lines of ‘write 54,342 in expanded word form’.
 Now to me, those tests don’t show whether the kids actually understand the concept, but when the results are being entered in a database and poured over by admin, comparing them to the other classes in your grade, as well as being sent home to parents…well, pretty soon you let go of any grand ideas you might have and just learn to play the system.
 I’m not going to lie – that part of it sucks.
 Teaching to the test, and sacrificing actual understanding to tick the boxes on a spreadsheet just feels so wrong, especially when the kids are ten years old!

-Finally, you should be aware that you will be observed and possibly mentored while you’re here.
+Finally, you should be aware that you will be observed and probably mentored while you’re here.
 To date, I’ve had two formal observations for my probation, one scheduled mentor visit, and six or seven unsupervised walk-throughs, which are the worst as you have no idea they’re coming and they check everything from the learning objective on the board to your copy corrections!
 That’s quite a high number though, and I can’t imagine that most schools are that vigorous.

 Hopefully you’ve got an accurate picture of teaching here from reading this post.
 I’m certainly not trying to turn anyway away from the experience, but I wish somebody had sat me down and opened my eyes before I came out.
 Don’t get me wrong, I’d still be here, but I think you deserve a fair idea of what you’re getting yourself in for.